tcuwp/http_accept_language/README.md

 ## Available methods

-* **user_preferred_languages**:
-  Returns a sorted array based on user preference in HTTP_ACCEPT_LANGUAGE, sanitized and all.
+* **user_preferred_languages**: Returns a sorted array based on user preference in `HTTP_ACCEPT_LANGUAGE`, sanitized and all.
-* **preferred_language_from(languages)**:
+* **preferred_language_from(languages)**: Finds the locale specifically
-  Finds the locale specifically requested by the browser
+  requested by the browser.
-* **compatible_language_from(languages)**:
-  Returns the first of the user_preferred_languages that is compatible with the available locales.
+* **compatible_language_from(languages)**: Returns the first of the `user_preferred_languages` that is compatible with the available locales.
   Ignores region.
-* **sanitize_available_locales(languages)**:
-  Returns a supplied list of available locals without any extra application info that may be attached to the locale for storage in the application.
+* **sanitize_available_locales(languages)**: Returns a supplied list of available locales without any extra application info that may be attached to the locale for storage in the application.
-* **language_region_compatible_from(languages)**:
-  Returns the first of the user preferred languages that is also found in available languages.
+* **language_region_compatible_from(languages)**: Returns the first of the user preferred languages that is also found in available languages.
 Finds best fit by matching on primary language first and secondarily on region.
 If no matching region is found, return the first language in the group matching that primary language.

 ## Installation